masterofcontroversy/SkillSystem_20201128_CustomBuild/Readme.md

 ### Characters must have the appropriate magic rank to use gaiden spells (eg. you must have anima rank to use fire)

-To change what spells units learn and when, edit `Engine Hacks/ExternalHacks/GaidenMagic/GaidenSpellsList.event` To change Spell HP cost, edit `Tables/FE8 Nightmare modules/GaidenSpells/GaidenSpellCostTable.csv`
+To change what spells units learn and when, edit `Engine Hacks/ExternalHacks/GaidenMagic/GaidenSpellsList.event`
+To change Spell HP cost, edit `Tables/FE8 Nightmare modules/GaidenSpells/GaidenSpellCostTable.csv`

 ## TODO
 -Expand gaiden_threepageconditional to not show page4 if the unit has not learned any spells yet.
--Make a seperate runa page4 for gaiden magic so if it's diabled, you can still edit the personal info table in FEBuilder
+-Make a seperate runa page4 for gaiden magic so if it's diabled, you can still edit the personal info table in FEBuilder -Make an optoin to insert the vanilla code where Gaiden Magic took over so installing the custom build without it won't cause any problems